Rectal bleeding

 The color of the blood in the stools may indicate the source of bleeding.

 Bleeding from the rectum may also be red or fresh.
-This usually means that the source of bleeding is the lower GI tract (colon and rectum).
+This usually means that the source of bleeding is the lower GI tract (colon, rectum, and anus).

 Eating beets or foods with red food coloring can sometimes make stools appear reddish.
-In these cases, your doctor can test the stool with a chemical to rule out the presence of blood.
+In these cases, your health care provider can test the stool with a chemical to check for the presence of blood.

 Causes